aadi1011/Advanced-Image-Processor/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
 While reuse and distribution of this software, it would be great if you could give the developer the rightful credits as well.
 Let's keep the community growing!

+## Updates

+More updates are lined up for this project.
+If you have any suggestions, feel free to create a new issue